-Students explore techniques of characterisation in Unit 1 Representational, realist drama, through different approaches to group based text interpretation, particularly those based on the work of Stanislavski and others.
+Unit 1 - Representational, realist drama Drama ATAR Students explore techniques of characterisation through different approaches to group based text interpretation, particularly those based on the work of Stanislavski and others.
 In this unit, students have the opportunity to research and collaboratively workshop, interpret, perform and produce texts in forms and styles related to representational, realistic drama that educate and present perspectives.

-In Unit 2 Presentational, non-realist drama, students explore techniques of role and/or character through different approaches to group based text interpretation, particularly those based on the work of Brecht and others.
-In this unit, students have the opportunity to research and collaboratively workshop, interpret and perform drama texts that challenge and question perspectives.
+• Unit 2 - Presentational, non-realist drama

+Students explore techniques of role and/

+or character through different approaches to

+group based text interpretation, particularly

+those based on the work of Brecht and others.

+In this unit, students have the opportunity

+to research and collaboratively workshop,

+interpret and perform drama texts that

+challenge and question perspectives.